timothee-haudebourg/generic-btree/README.md

   <td><a href="https://github.com/timothee-haudebourg/generic-btree">Repository</a></td>
 </tr></table>

-This library provides a generic BTree implementation that you can use to make your own BTree data structure.
+This library provides a generic B-Tree implementation that you can use to make your own B-Tree data structure.
 It abstracts away the tedious balancing operations and only require you to implement straight-forward node/item access functions.

 ## Usage

-A BTree is defined as a set of nodes containing an indexed list of items.
+A B-Tree is defined as a set of nodes containing an indexed list of items.

 ```text
                                   ┌────────────────┐